 This new and updated resource will provide you with a series of exciting of activities that introduce students to the game of Rugby League in a safe, non-competitive and fun environment.

 All activities are developed according to an age-appropriate learning approach that is specifically designed to meet the need of the Foundation – Year 2, Year 3- Year 4 and Year 5 – Year 6 phases of learning.

 Additionally, the resource provides detailed unit plans that outline Australian Curriculum Links, Achievement Standards, Focus Areas and Curriculum Content Descriptions for each activity.

-The Australian Olympic Committee (AOC) have an Olympic education program developed for the Rio Games.
-As part of this education program, teachers around the country have free access to a multitude of educational activities all aimed at encouraging young Australians to participate in sport and showcasing Olympians as community role models.
-Primary students can learn about the sports, venues, marketing and sustainability of the first South American Games as well as discover more about their Olympian heroes in athlete profiles and the making of the Australian team uniform.
+The Australian Olympic Committee (AOC) have a range of Olympic education programs and resources that align to the Australian Curriculum.
+Teachers have free access to a multitude of educational activities all aimed at encouraging young Australians to participate in sport and showcasing Olympians as community role models.